PRIME-RE/prime-re.github.io/collaborate.md

 ## Preprocessing pipelines
 Preprocessing is a crucial step in non-human neuroimaging analysis.
 This project has 2 main objects: 1) preprocessing some of the data made available through [PRIME-DE](http://fcon_1000.projects.nitrc.org/indi/indiPRIME.html), and 2) comparing a number of existing pipelines through standardized quality control.
 You can find the project on the [Discussion Board](https://github.com/PRIME-RE/prime-re.github.io/discussions/65) or [Mattermost](https://mattermost.brainhack.org/brainhack/channels/prime-de-preprocessed).

-## Behavior & environment metadata
+## Genotyping, behavior & environment metadata
 While the relation between brain structure/function, the environment, and behavior is rather universally recognized, details about the environment and the behavioral context in which neuroimaging studies are performed are often lacking.
 This project aims to establish a way for such information to be represented in metadata and more broadly shared.
+It also aims to collect pedigree information for heritability studies and blood/tissue sample for genotyping purposes.
 Additional information will follow but for now, you can find the project on the [Discussion Board](https://github.com/PRIME-RE/prime-re.github.io/discussions/66).

 ## Global Primate Brain Histology Exchange